bwood/openberkeley_twitter_old/README.md

 * Show your replies to others (checkbox)
 * Hide tweetbox at bottom of timeline (checkbox)

-(This module should may eventually be merged into openberkeley_widgets.)
+(This module may eventually be merged into openberkeley_widgets.)